ldw200012/BlueROV2_Localization/README.md

 ***

 # How to create ROS Package
-First, get into your ROS workspace
+1. Get into your ROS workspace

     $ cd ~/catkin_ws/src